 Romosinuano in America

-It wasn’t till the 1990s that Romosinuano came to the attention of scientists in America.
-Even then, it nearly didn’t happen (see Story of Dr Chad Chase and the original embryos).
 For the following thirty-five years, the USDA at the Brooksville Research Center in Florida, in conjunction with the University of Florida, ran multiple long-term cross-breeding programs using Romosinuano, all of which proved the genetic merit of the Romosinuano breed.

 Kaizen Cattle’s Romosinuano

-Kaizen Cattle is committed to continuous improvement in breeding versatile, adaptable, and heat tolerant cattle.
+Kaizen Cattle is committed to continuous improvement in breeding versatile, adaptable, and heat-tolerant cattle.
 To that end, we are also committed to the preservation of the Romosinuano breed, for all of the genetic advantages it brings to the game.